-I am a current junior at Caltech studying physics with a minor in computer science.
+I am a current senior at Caltech studying applied physics.
 My current research interests involve ultrasound and MRI imaging and therapy, under the mentorship of Mikhail Shapiro and Mohamad Abedi in the Shapiro Laboratory.
 Prior to Caltech, I worked in the Gruenert Lab at UCSF on stem cell research and modification through CRISPR/Cas9 technologies.
 I aspire to pursue a career as a physician-scientist, involving research at the intersection of multiple fundamental sciences for real-world applications.

 Cancer Therapy Using Engineered Probiotics